 The well-being of your pets and park wildlife is of the utmost importance to us.
 Pets must be kept on a leash that is six feet shorter, and never left unattended.
 Pet excrement must be immediately collected and disposed of in the nearest trash receptacle or buried in a forested area using a small hole dug in soil at least six inches deep, at least 200 feet from any trail, campsite, beach, dock, or water source.
 Pets are not allowed in public buildings.

 People who can legally possess firearms under applicable federal and Wisconsin state law, may legally possess firearms within Apostle Islands National Lakeshore.

-It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearm laws before entering this park.
-As a starting point, please see FIREARMS at the Wisconsin Law Library.
+- It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.

 - Specific types of firearms are authorized for hunting within the National Lakeshore during designated hunting seasons and following Wisconsin state hunting regulations.

 Reasonable quantities of fruit, berries, and nuts can be gathered for personal use only.
 Collecting other natural objects such as rocks, wildflowers, and driftwood or any cultural artifacts is not allowed.

 The spread of invasive species is a major factor contributing to ecosystem change and instability, ultimately leading to biodiversity reduction.
 Please do your part in helping prevent the spread by cleaning boats and gear when moving between water bodies.